 The aim of this final thesis is to analyze how training and development (T&D) practices affect the organizational commitment (OC) of employees as an explanation to their retention and consequently, as a tool to avoid employee turnover (in this dissertation employee retention and its opposite, turnover will be referred to indistinctly).
 Along the study of this topic, two different approaches have been analyzed.
 The first presumes that there is a direct relationship between T&D and turnover, and the second presumes that T&D and turnover are indirectly related through organizational commitment (OC).
 However, this second approach will be the basis in which the research will be carried out.
-Assuming that OC has an inverse relationship between T&D and OC.
+Assuming that OC has an inverse relationship with employee turnover, the purpose of this study will be to explain the existing relationship between T&D and OC.